How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 For a first attempt, look at Uchiki Kuri, Sweet Dumpling, small acorn squash, and Buttercup types.
 They are usually more sensible for a normal UK garden than very large or slow-maturing squash.

 Uchiki Kuri, also sold as red kuri or onion squash, is a popular choice because it tends to ripen more reliably than many butternuts.
-The fruits are smaller, useful in the kitchen, and much less of a faff than cutting into a giant pumpkin.
+The fruits are smaller, useful in the kitchen, and easier to manage than one huge squash that takes over the worktop.

 Is Crown Prince Squash Good for the UK?